 Westmont Hilltop Elementary School is a Schoolwide Title I building.
 A schoolwide program is a comprehensive reform strategy designed to upgrade the entire educational program in a Title I building.
-The primary goal of a Schoolwide Title I building is to ensure that all students, particularly those who are lower achieving, demonstrate proficient and advanced levels of achievement on Pennsylvania Academic Standards and PA Core Standards.
+The primary goal of a Schoolwide Title I building is to ensure that all students, particularly those who are lower-achieving, demonstrate proficient and advanced levels of achievement on Pennsylvania Academic Standards and PA Core Standards.

 The emphasis of a schoolwide program is on serving all students, improving all structures that support student learning, and combining all resources, as allowed, to achieve a common goal.
 Schoolwide programs maximize the impact of Title I.

 Our schoolwide plan was developed with the help of parents, teachers, and administrators.
-The schoolwide plan is evaluated annually to determine whether the academic achievement of all students has improved, particularly the lower achieving students.
+The schoolwide plan is evaluated annually to determine whether the academic achievement of all students has improved, particularly the lower-achieving students.

 As a schoolwide building, the staff is looking at all students' assessment data regularly.
-Any student displaying a deficit in any reading area is eligible to receive addition support to help that student become proficient.
+Any student displaying a deficit in any reading area is eligible to receive additional support to help that student become proficient.
 The support offered will be very flexible.

 Because all students are Title I students, all parents are encouraged to become involved as Title I parents.
 Parent involvement is a vital piece of the Title I program.
 Parent workshops are offered to support parents and their students.
-There is a Parent Advisory Council which meets semi-annually to review the schoolwide plan, parent involvement policies, develop parent workshops, and help develop the Title I program.
+There is a Parent Advisory Council that meets annually to review the schoolwide plan, parent involvement policies, develop parent workshops, and help develop the Title I program.
 All parents are invited to participate!

-As part of the Title I program's federally required documentation, all Title I families will be asked to sign a compact.
+As part of the Title I program's federally required documentation, all Title I families will be asked to review a compact.
 The compact is a promise that the school, the parents, and the student will all work toward helping the student become a proficient reader.